-Having led the PTO’s legislative efforts, the international group, the training academy and the enforcement initiative, Bob has a deep understanding of domestic and foreign intellectual property law.
-He developed and delivered programs worldwide to educate foreign officials and the public.
-He was instrumental in the development and analysis of legislation concerning all areas of intellectual property and was one of the country’s leaders in establishing the U.S. government’s positions on international issues related to intellectual property.
-He also helped develop and plan USPTO strategic goals, objectives and priorities, and served as a liaison with patent and trademark bar groups and academic and scientific communities.
+As the agency head of the Office of Legislation and International Affairs at the USPTO, Bob developed and delivered education programs worldwide to foreign officials and to the public.
+He was influential in the development and analysis of legislation concerning all areas of intellectual property and was one of the country’s leaders in establishing the U.S. government’s positions on international issues related to intellectual property.
+He also helped develop and plan USPTO strategic goals, objectives and priorities and served as a liaison with patent and trademark bar groups and academic and scientific communities.